 Dan Drost is the vegetable specialist on the gardening still happening across the state on Access Utah today.
 Drost and Bryan Earl discuss the gardening season, the water situation this past season, and of course, vegetables.

-On the show this week, I feature the haunting new album from Kathleen Edwards, and the vocally strong album from the Angel Band.
-I’ll also play songs from new releases by Steve Wacker, The Wood Brothers, and Keith Poppin, to name just a few.
+On the show this week, I feature the straightforward songs of Donna Adler, and the debut album from the California singer Jenai Huff.
+I’ll also play songs from new releases by Nanci Griffith, Paul Kelly, and Emily Pinkerton, among other talented artists.
 Tune in and listen this Saturday at 8pm to Fresh Folk on Utah Public Radio.

 Drug addiction is an epidemic in the U.S. September is national recovery month and it is also pain awareness month.
 Treatment for chronic pain can sometimes lead to addiction.
 Dr. Lynn Webster specializes in addiction and pain medicine.
 He talks to producer Sheri Quinn about the challenges of treating addiction and current methods that are the most successful according to his experience with the national problem.

 Helping School-aged Kids Grow in Spirit, Mind and Body

 Located 14 miles east of Kamas on Mirror Lake Highway, YMCA Camp Roger’s residential summer camp welcomes children and teens from around the world.
 First a camper, then a camp counselor, Bettina Geise is now an enthusiastic camp parent and board member.